Meagre set: Characterizations and sufficient conditions

 Every nonempty Baire space is nonmeagre.
-In particular, by the Baire category theorem every nonempty complete metric space and every nonempty locally compact Hausdorff space is nonmeagre.

-Every nonempty Baire space is nonmeagre but there exist nonmeagre spaces that are not Baire spaces.
-Since complete (pseudo)metric spaces as well as Hausdorff locally compact spaces are Baire spaces, they are also nonmeagre spaces.
+By the Baire category theorem, this applies to nonempty complete (pseudo)metric spaces as well as locally compact Hausdorff spaces.
+However, there exist nonmeagre spaces that are not Baire spaces.

-Any subset of a meagre set is a meagre set, as is the union of countably many meagre sets.

-If $h : X \to X$ is a homeomorphism then a subset $S \subseteq X$ is meagre if and only if $h(S)$ is meagre.

 Every nowhere dense subset is a meagre set.
-Consequently, any closed subset of $X$ whose interior in $X$ is empty is of the first category of $X$ (that is, it is a meager subset of $X$).
+Consequently, any closed subset of $X$ whose interior in $X$ is empty is of the first category in $X$ (that is, it is a meager subset of $X$).